Welcome to the Mink documentation!¶

 php composer.phar everywhere instead of the simple command

-Finally, include Composer autoloading script to your project:
+Finally, include the Composer autoloading script to your project:

 By default, Mink will be installed with no drivers.
 In order to be able to use additional drivers, you should install them (through composer).
 Require the appropriate dependencies: